dsnopek/phing-drupal-distributions/README.md

 1. Copy this directory into a sub-directory called 'build' in your profile

-2. Copy the 'examples/build.xml' and 'examples/build.properties' to the
+2. Copy the 'examples/build.xml' and 'examples/build.default.properties' to the
    top-level directory of your profile.

-3. Modify 'build.properties' to suit your needs.
+3. Modify 'build.default.properties' to suit the needs of your distro.
+If you need to change some settings just for you, create a 'build.properties' file.

 4. Run 'phing -l' to see what targets you can build!